funkotron/blogstrap/README.markdown

 # Blogstrap

-> A simple blog engine on Django using Twitter's Bootstrap.
+> A simple blog engine built on Django using Twitter's Bootstrap for styling.

 Use Django's admin interface to create posts, pages, tags and social profile links.
 All post text is in *markdown* and so the requirements include Django 1.2+ and python-markdown.